 3. When JW's obey the GB and congregation Elders they are rejecting Jehovah's law on not serving false Gods.
 Obedience to the Watchtower is rebellion against God.
 God wants us to love Him with ALL our heart, mind, soul, and strength.
 Jehovah will bless you with eternal life and eternal love for your faithfulness only to Him.

 4. Why would the Watchtower say something that is not true?
 Perhaps they are concerned that JW's might become 'the enemy' if they find out the truth.
 And in fact this tends to happen when JW's leave the organization.
-According to the WT, 'enemies' are not entitled to the truth.
+According to JW.ORG, 'enemies' are not entitled to the truth.
 They say it does not harm anyone and in fact it does much good.
 See Theocratic Warfare Quotes

 5. The Watchtower claims to be God's 'channel of communication', not only to JW's but also to the entire world.
 They believe they are God's messenger or mouthpiece.
 They are the only true religion that God approves of.
 All others are dominated by Satan.

-Because the WT's perceived monopoly on God, rejecting the organization is the same as rejecting God.
+Because of the organization's perceived monopoly on God, rejecting the organization is the same as rejecting God.
 The Watchtower says, 'Apostasy is, in reality, a rebellion against Jehovah.
 Some apostates profess to know and serve God, but they reject teachings or requirements set out in his Word.
 Others claim to believe the Bible, but they reject Jehovah's organization and actively try to hinder its work.
 When they deliberately choose such badness after knowing what is right, when the bad becomes so ingrained that it is an inseparable part of their makeup, then a Christian must hate in the Biblical sense of the word those who have inseparable attached themselves to the badness.'
 The Watchtower, October 1, 1993, page 19